"I think my metabolism is off or broken ever since I've been in perimenopause."

-Another one (in a virtual appointment) said something along the lines of: "I know PCOS can slow down metabolism and I think that the stress of the last few years has done a number on my body."
+Another one (in a virtual appointment) said something along the lines of: "I know PCOS can slow down metabolism and I think that the stress of the last years combined with that has done a number on my body."

 Sure, there are factors that influence your metabolism (including good ole chronological ageing!), but metabolism is (and isn't!) super straightforward.

-So, before you fall down the Google, ChatGPT, or Tiktok rabbit hole of "metabolism hacks", let me explain what metabolism is.
+So, before you fall down the Google or ChatGPT or TikTok rabbit hole of "metabolism hacks", let me explain what metabolism is.

 In casual conversation, we talk about "metabolism" kind of like a synonym for "how fast I burn fat."